 Applicants may also be eligible to receive follow on Alumni funding following the tenure of their Fellowship to support networking activities with UK-based researchers.

 Additional Fellowships will be supported through the Newton Fund, specifically for applicants from Newton Fund partner countries.
 This new initiative aims to develop long-term sustainable growth and welfare of partner countries through building research and innovation capacity, and forms part of the UK's Official Development Assistance commitment.
 Newton Fund countries (for applications in the humanities and social sciences) include Brazil, Mexico, South Africa and Turkey.

-The application form and scheme notes are available in the Royal Society's eGAP system.
+The application form is available on the Royal Society's grants management system.

 Visit the Newton International Fellowship website: www.newtonfellowships.org